Garden Design

 A stream garden leading to a pond in the lower part of the garden.

-A harbourside garden in West Sussex
+A beach-front garden in West Sussex

 Garden entrance to a steep terraced area

-An outdoor room made from raised decking
+An outdoor room surrounded by raised beds

 A cross-section of a new house showing raised planters etc.